kauaitavora/C-preprocessor/README.md

 # C-preprocessor

 ### English
 This project is an assignment for the Programming Language course in the Computer Science program.
-It implements a basic preprocessor for the C programming language, written in Rust.
-**Note:** It does not aim to replace a full-feature preprocessor.
+It implements a basic preprocessor for the C programming language, written in Rust. <br> **Note:** It does not aim to replace a full-feature preprocessor.

 ### Features:
   1. Remove comments (single-line and multi-line).